jdavv/jdavv/README.md

-Independent full-stack developer with 3+ years of experience delivering solutions for sellers who use online marketplaces.
+Hi, I'm Jean-Luc Davern.
+I'm a full-stack developer specializing in software solutions for online marketplaces.